 Employees can cancel submitted leave requests or the supervisor can deny a leave request if the initial hours need to be modified.
 If a leave request has already been approved, the employee can submit a request to cancel the leave.
 The supervisor will receive an email to approve the cancellation request.
 The leave will not cancel until it has been approved by the supervisor.

 Does anything change regarding how I take time off?

-No, other than you will now track your time off in WolfTime instead of the current Web Leave System.
-Balances will be transferred over to WolfTime by July 10.
+No, other than you will now track your time off in WolfTime instead of the former Web Leave System.
+Balances were transferred over to WolfTime on July 10, 2017.

 What if there is a time when I need to go into negative leave—what happens?